chrissherlock/inside-libreoffice/operating_system_layer.md

 A computer program consists of one or many [_threads of execution_](https://en.wikipedia.org/wiki/Thread_(computing).
 Each thread represents the smallest sequence of programmed instructions that can be managed independently by a scheduler.
 LibreOffice's OSL can manage multiple threads of execution, which exist within the LibreOffice process.

+### Thread creation

 In OSL, threads are encapsulated by the `Thread` class.
 This class has been designed to be inherited - to use it, derive your thread class from `Thread` and implement the `run()` function, and if necessary implement the `onTerminated()` function.

+To create a new thread, you first call upon the `ThreadClassName::create()` function - which actually calls upon [`osl::Thread::create()`](http://opengrok.libreoffice.org/xref/core/include/osl/thread.hxx#70) - and you then implement your functionality in `ThreadClassName::run()`, which is a pure virtual function in [`osl::Thread::run()`](http://opengrok.libreoffice.org/xref/core/include/osl/thread.hxx#172).
+Only one thread can be executing at any time, however whilst you can create a new thread and have it run immediately via the `create()` function, but you can also create a suspended thread until you decide to unsuspend it to do work via [`createSuspended()`](http://opengrok.libreoffice.org/xref/core/include/osl/thread.hxx#createSuspended).

 A very basic example can be found in the SAL unit tests - navigate to [sal/qa/osl/thread/test\_thread.cxx](http://opengrok.libreoffice.org/xref/core/sal/qa/osl/thread/test_thread.cxx) and review the test class, also named `Thread`:

 ```cpp
 osl::Condition global;